apekking28/apekking28/README.md

 # Hi there 👋 I'm Ilham Firmansyah
-With more than a year of specialized programming experience, I have mastered technologies such as Spring Boot, Quarkus, Express, and SQL and NoSQL databases.
+With more than a year of specialized programming experience, I have mastered technologies such as Spring Boot, Quarkus, Express, SQL and NoSQL databases.
 I have proven my skills as a software engineer at one of the IT consulting companies in Indonesia, where I honed my skills in software design, troubleshooting, and implementation.
 My commitment to continuous learning, coupled with a solid foundation in algorithms and system design, positions me as a results-oriented professional ready to provide innovative solutions to advance